This blog is contributed by Burtch Works’ data science and analytics recruiting team.

-Last year my colleague, Brian Shepherd, wrote about how to tackle common data science hiring challenges, including how to prioritize hiring needs, emphasize the mission and goals of your team, and addressing timing issues during the hiring process.
+Last year, my colleague wrote about how to tackle common data science hiring challenges, including how to prioritize hiring needs, emphasize the mission and goals of your team, and addressing timing issues during the hiring process.

 In this post I wanted to expand on how lengthy hiring delays can hinder your ability to hire top talent, as well as strategies for avoiding common time traps during the hiring process!

 5 Ways to Improve Your Time-to-Hire for Data Science & Analytics Roles

 Since every stage in your hiring process can add days (or weeks) to your time-to-hire, I’ve included tips below for each layer that you can address.
 With candidates often interviewing with multiple companies, they go off the market quickly, so companies that make the most hires find a way to keep things moving!

 Obviously, we all know that hiring can be a lengthy process, so the sooner you get started, the better.
 This means that the sooner you drill down on what your team’s needs are and identify your preferred candidate profile, the quicker your recruiters can start approaching potential talent.
 How sophisticated in Python do they need to be?
 How much statistical modeling will be a component in this role?
 Are you willing to train them on a software?

 Searching for that “do it all” unicorn may be tempting, but it will severely limit your options and likely delay your search.